Class of 2024

 Malek Elsayyid (BISC)

-A 5th year Biology PhD/MBA student working in the Tanis lab to understand how biological cargo is sorted into extracellular vesicles (EVs).
+A Biology PhD/MBA student working in the Tanis lab to understand how biological cargo is sorted into extracellular vesicles (EVs).
 EVs are membrane-enclosed bioactive molecules that mediate intercellular signaling in numerous physiological and pathological contexts.
 The Tanis lab uses the model organism C. elegans to answer basic questions of EV biology in vivo, using genetic tools, super-resolution imaging, and biochemical techniques.
+She is currently doing a sabbatical with Dr. Yanbao Yu, optimizing an efficient and low-input proteomics protocol for C. elegans.

 Audrey Collins (CBC)